googlegenomics/bigquery-examples/1000genomes/data-stories/understanding-alternate-alleles/README.md

 As expected: is.null(result) is true
 ```

-And now we have it, a unique key is: (contig, position, reference_bases, alternate_bases, vt, end)
+And now we have it, a unique key is: (reference_name, start, reference_bases, alternate_bases, vt, end)

 Lastly, what is a minimal unique key?